The Elephant Man

 Because the great bony mass that stuck out from his mouth like a pink stump, turning the upper lip inside out, blurred his words.

 - Why did it was almost impossible to understand his speech?

-Because this spongy-looking skin had the look of a cauliflower and it was difficult to wash correctly that kind of skin.
-In fact, it was impossible to clean perfectly every crease in that cauliflower-like skin.
+Because this spongy-looking skin had the look of a cauliflower and it was difficult to wash correctly that king of skin.
+In fact, it was impossible to clean perfectly every cracks of that cauliflower skin.
 In addition, at that time, personal hygiene was not the first concern, and that was even truer when you were considered as a beast!

 - Through the text, how did the doctor perceive Merrick?

-10. Why did the Elephant Man desire so hard to be like other people and didnít at the end of the story accept his situation, his difference?
+10. Why did the elephant man desire so hard to be like other people and he didnít at the end of the story accept his situation, his difference?

-Because of the several life experiences he had during his last weeks, he forgot his particular situation, his difference, which had made his life and his childhood so difficult to live.
-He wasgoing beginning / starting to think that, maybe, he could live normally in th future because he did some usual activities and he mixed with ordinary people.
-In addition, he read many books, which showed to him a part of real life.
-Therefore he thought that, in spite of his physical condition, he was able to live like other people; he refused to face facts, so he didnít accept his important difference.
+Because of the several life experiences he did during his last weeks, he forgot his particular situation, his difference, which made his life and his childhood so difficult to live.
+He was going to think that, maybe, he could live normally in his future because he did some usual activities and he mixed with ordinary people.
+In addition, he read many books, when showed to him a part of the real life.
+Therefore, he thought that, in spite of his physical condition, he was able to live like other people; he refused to face facts, so he didnít accept his important difference.